AdrianG0954/cse-2102/README.md

 # cse-2102

-the project of 2102 stuff
+first we start by cloning the local repositories